thecml/kubernetes-on-arm/README.md

 curl $SERVICE_IP
 # --> <p>WELCOME TO NGINX</p>

-# Start dns, this will spin up 4 containers and expose them as a DNS service at ip 10.0.0.10
 # 10.0.0.10 is already enabled as a DNS server in your system, see the file /etc/systemd/resolved.conf.d/dns.conf
 # That file makes /etc/resolv.conf use kube-dns also outside of your containers
 kube-config enable-addon dns